 But it wasn’t all easy.
 Formatting issues arose, and gaps in the story, and pieces that I wanted to include (for Gramma’s sake) but couldn’t.
 Also the small matter of putting aside so many other aspects of my life (yet again) to focus on this one particular project.
 And up until the very end, there was resistance: the file refused to upload correctly, pages were missing, captions had been cut off.
 Finally, in desperation, I pulled out a piece of paper and started manifesting.
 I wrote finish Gramma’s book fifty-five times, envisioning the completion.

 You know what happened, right?
 About a dozen lines in I had a thought snap to mind (no surprise from where), so I hit pause on the fifty-five and gave my idea a go.
-Then I resumed manifesting, and by the time I was done, the book was uploaded.
+Then I resumed manifesting and by the time I was done, the book was uploaded.
 Correctly.
 The Law of Attraction works.
-Sometimes, it works really, really fast.
+And sometimes, it works really, really fast.

 Busy as a Beaver